johndun/llmpipe/USAGE.md

 - `MaxCharacters`: Ensures output length is within limits
 - `NoBlockedTerms`: Checks for absence of specified terms
+- `NotInBlockedList`: Checks if an output is in a blocked list
 - `IsInAllowList`: Validates output against allowed values
 - `NoSlashes`, `NoSquareBrackets`: Enforce formatting rules
 - `LlmEvaluation`: Uses LLM to evaluate complex criteria

 ### Using Evaluations

-Evaluations can be added to Output fields in two ways:
+Evaluations can be added to Output fields as dictionaries:

 ```python
 from llmpipe import Output, LlmEvaluation